MicrosoftDocs/dynamics365smb-docs/business-central/ui-fonts.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 02/19/2020
+ms.date: 02/20/2020
 ms.author: sgroespe

 ---
-# Fonts in Business Central Online
+# Available Fonts
-The online version of [!INCLUDE[d365fin](includes/d365fin_md.md)] contains pre-installed fonts on the servers that can be used when generating report generation.
+The online version of [!INCLUDE[d365fin](includes/d365fin_md.md)] contains pre-installed fonts on the servers that can be used when generating reports.
 The following outlines which fonts are available and has links to detailed information at the 3rd-party suppliers of the fonts.

 > [!NOTE]
 > For security and legal reasons, you cannot upload custom fonts to the [!INCLUDE[d365fin](includes/d365fin_md.md)] environment.